Skip to content

 “Too often, the practice of medicine in the United States is focused on treatment.
 But what if we doctors changed how we think about battling disease?
 What if we focused on prevention, rather than treatment?” (“Changing the Focus of Healthcare: From Treatment to Prevention”)

 For many diseases, preventive care includes health services like screenings, check-ups, and patient counseling that are used to prevent illnesses, or to detect them at an early stage when treatment is likely to work best.
-Getting preventive services and making healthy lifestyle choices are key steps to good health and well-being.
-We need to do the same types of things for addiction.
+Getting preventive services and making healthy lifestyle choices are key steps to health and well-being.
+We need to do the same things for addiction.

 “There are more people with substance abuse disorders than people with cancer.
 There are prevention strategies and treatment strategies that can address multiple substance use disorders.
 The problem that we have right now is that we’re not implementing many of these evidence-based interventions.” (“Surgeon General Murthy Wants America To Face Up To Addiction” in NPR)

-The Next Generation of Addiction Treatment
+The Next Generation of Wellness

 Preparation: Developing an integrated lifestyle and a holistic wellness approach.